Pymmdrza/TXIDER/README.md

 # TXIDER

-## Transaction injection and import btc address to unConfirm transaction + RSZ Method for rawtx for Reuse Wallet's
+## Transaction injection and import btc address to unConfirm transaction + RSZ Method for rawtx for Reuse Wallet's [Coming Soon]

 ---